 Myth #2: A vaccine can give you the very illness it vaccinates against.

 Fact: A person may experience some side effects from a vaccine.
 But most vaccines are made from killed portions of a virus, not the live virus, itself, according to the American Academy of Allergy Asthma and Immunology.
-Some reactions, such as a fever, soreness and fatigue, may follow immunization But those aren’t symptoms of being ill.
+Some reactions, such as a fever, soreness and fatigue, may follow immunization.
+But those aren’t symptoms of being ill.
 Rather, they’re evidence that the immune system is hard at work, building immunity to the virus you’re trying to prevent.

 Myth #3: Natural immunity is healthier than immunity that comes from vaccines.